tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 == Changelog ==

-= 3.3.0 =
+= 3.4.2 =
-* Improvement: responsive external images with Jetpack; bug fix: cropped Jetpack images; deprecated: Add Class and jQuery options.
+* Fix: conflict with Yoast SEO plugin (FIFU will not add social tags when Yoast have a Facebook/Twitter image on post editor); fix: conflict with Jetpack plugin (FIFU was getting CDN images even when Jetpack performance settings were disabled).

-= 3.2.9 =
+= 3.4.1 =
-* Improvement: FIFU automatically removes URL spaces on the right; deprecated: CSS Style; bug fix: images may not be shown due js error (jQuery not defined).
+* Fix: Instagram URLs.

-= 3.2.8 =
+= 3.4.0 =
-* Improvement: the translation process is being integrated with WordPress.org (all the strings should be available to the community soon).
+* Notice: for users with image URLs from Instagram (FIFU Settings > Troubleshooting).

 = others =
 * [more](https://fifu.app/changelog/)